Johnny Valentine: Professional wrestling career

 Valentine debuted as a professional wrestler in 1947, wrestling Karl Nowena in Buenos Aires.
 In order to make the matches as believable as possible, Valentine insisted the men he faced in the ring hit him as hard as possible.
 From that he earned a strong reputation as being a very tough man.
 On January 1, 1950, Buddy Rogers defeated Valentine in the finals of a United States title tournament.
 He also competed in the NWA's Capitol Wrestling territory.
 Jerry Graham, who was a co-holder of the Northeast version of the NWA United States Tag Team Championship, selected Valentine in November 1959 to take over the title from Graham's injured partner.
 They were beaten for the title belts the following April, but Valentine took on a new partner, Buddy Rogers, to regain the championship by defeating The Fabulous Kangaroos on November 19, 1960.
 Wisniski's rivalry with the Kangaroos continued, as the Kangaroos regained the belts in a rematch one week later.
 Valentine went over one year without holding a championship before teaming with a new partner, this time Bob Ellis, to defeat the Kangaroos and take back the championship.
-Valentine and Ellis lost the belts to Buddy Rogers & Handsome Johnny Barend in a match where Arnold Skoaland subbed for Ellis, but the belts were still up, on Washington, DC TV.
+Valentine and Ellis lost the belts to Buddy Rogers & Johnny Barend in a match where Arnold Skaaland subbed for Ellis, but the belts were still up, on Washington, DC TV.
 Rogers and Barend then defeated the real team of Valentine & Ellis 2 pins to 1 in a main event at Madison Square Garden.

 In Toronto, Valentine and three different partners won the International Tag Team title during 1963.
 Valentine left the territory without dropping the title.
 He wrestled in Japan in the mid-1960s and had a series of matches against Antonio Inoki.
 Those matches are regarded as the bouts that helped build Inoki into an elite wrestler in Japan, as Valentine was the highest-profile foreign wrestler Inoki had ever faced at the time.
 Valentine put over Inoki in the matches, dropping the Toronto version of the NWA United States Heavyweight Championship to him catapulting Inoki's career in the process.
 Valentine also continued to wrestle in the former Capitol Wrestling territory, which had since been renamed the World Wide Wrestling Federation.
 While there, he had one last reign with what was then known as the WWWF United States Tag Team Championship, as he teamed with Tony Parisi to hold the belts for seven months in 1966.
 Valentine later turned on Parisi, however.
 This ignited a brief feud with Bruno Sammartino, who was billed as Parisi's cousin.
 Because Valentine was also wrestling in Texas at the same time, he got only sporadic main event matches against Sammartino during this feud.